alihammadraza/phpVagrantRedisMySQL/README.md

 Please take notice of this scenario, if the machine doesn't boot up for you then it’s very likely an issue with your virtualbox but yes maybe switching to 64 bits might just work out fine for you though I am unable to test or confirm that.

+Kindly note that because of populate_db the vagrant up can take quite some time at the end and it may seem like its stuck but its actually only taking a lot of time, this is different from the above scenario.
 *************************************************************************************